Vietnamese Revolutionary Youth League: Vietnamese exilic revolutionaries in Guangzhou

-USSR Cooperation with KMT and CCP
+USSR cooperation with the KMT and CCP

-Many sources have pointed out that Thanh Nien was established at the period when the CCP-KMT United Front was based in Guangzhou, which made Guangzhou a relatively ease environment for Nguyen Ai Quoc and Tam Tam Xa to form a communist organization.
-Actually, the CCP-KMT United Front is a direct consequence of USSR’s alliance with CCP and KMT, following a Comintern agent and KMT’s adviser, Borodin’s advice.
-In order to achieve their political goals within the political environment in China in the 1920s, all the three Parties had their own necessity to seek for cooperation with each other.
+Many sources note that Thanh Niên was established during the period when the CCP–KMT United Front was based in Guangzhou, which created a relatively favourable environment for Nguyễn Ái Quốc and Tâm Tâm Xã to form a communist organisation.
+The United Front itself resulted directly from the USSR's alliance with both the CCP and the KMT, following the advice of Comintern agent and KMT adviser Mikhail Borodin.
+In order to pursue their political goals within the political circumstances of 1920s China, all three parties had their own reasons to seek cooperation.